Smiling man sitting at a table in his home and looking at a laptop.

 Golden Gate University offers degree programs in multiple learning modalities designed to meet the needs of working adults and learners around the world.
 To ensure consistency across academic, administrative, and student communications, the University has established the following official definitions for program, course, and class modalities.

-These definitions take effect beginning with the Spring 2026 term and replace all prior or informal terminology.
+These definitions take effect beginning with the Fall 2026 term and replace all prior or informal terminology.
 Students are advised to check your program and course schedules carefully before registration to ensure your chosen classes fit your learning preferences and any residency requirements.

 Please review the Quick Guide below for detailed descriptions and examples.